KHTY

-KHTY (970 AM) is a commercial radio station licensed to Bakersfield, California and serving inland Central California.
-The station is owned by iHeartMedia.
-KHTY and sister station KBFP 800 AM simulcast a sports radio format as affiliates of Fox Sports Radio.
-KHTY and KBFP air live play-by-play sports, including the Los Angeles Lakers, the Los Angeles Dodgers, the Fresno State Bulldogs and the Bakersfield Condors.
-Car racing is covered by the Motor Racing Network and the Performance Racing Network.
+KHTY (970 AM) is a commercial radio station licensed to Bakersfield, California, United States, and serving inland Central California.
+Owned by iHeartMedia, KHTY features a sports radio format as a Fox Sports Radio affiliate, simulcast with KBFP.
+KHTY and KBFP both air play-by-play from the Los Angeles Lakers, the Los Angeles Dodgers, the Fresno State Bulldogs and the Bakersfield Condors, and are affiliated with the Motor Racing Network and Performance Racing Network.

-By day, KHTY is powered at 1,000 watts.
-KHTY is a rare AM station that increases its power at night, running 5,000 watts.
-It uses a directional antenna with a three-tower array.